 Nutrition for the Broody Hen

 During the brooding time period, your hen won’t eat as much food as usual.
 This fact makes it even more important that she eat a quality chicken food.
 Supplement with tasty treats to encourage her to take some food.
-A soft scrambled egg, meal worms, chickweed from the garden, are all interesting tasty treats.
+A soft scrambled egg, grubs and meal worms, chickweed from the garden, are all interesting tasty treats.
 You want to do what you can to keep the hen in good condition.

-What About When A Broody is a Bad Mother Hen?
+What About When a Broody is a Bad Mother Hen?